-|I want the (D)____listed above.
+|I want the (D) listed above.
 You may ask to be paid now, but I also want Medicare billed for an official decision on payment, which is sent to me on a Medicare Summary Notice (MSN).
 I understand that if Medicare doesn't pay, I am responsible for payment, but I can appeal to Medicare by following the directions on the MSN.
 If Medicare does pay, you will refund any payments I made to you, less co-pays or deductibles.

 This option allows the beneficiary to receive the items and/or services at issue and requires the notifier to submit a claim to Medicare.
 This will result in a payment decision that can be appealed.
-See Ch.
-30, §50.15.1 of the online Medicare Claims Processing Manual for instructions on the notifier's obligation to bill Medicare.
-Suppliers and providers who don't accept Medicare assignment may make modifications to Option 1 only as specified below under "H. Additional Information."

 Note: Beneficiaries who need to obtain an official Medicare decision in order to file a claim with a secondary insurance should choose Option 1.

-|OPTION 2.|| I want the (D) listed above, but do not bill Medicare.
+|I want the (D) listed above, but do not bill Medicare.
 You may ask to be paid now as I am responsible for payment.
 I cannot appeal if Medicare is not billed.

-This option allows the beneficiary to receive the noncovered items and/or services and pay for them out of pocket.
-No claim will be filed and Medicare will not be billed.
+This option allows the beneficiary to receive the non-covered items and/or services and pay for them out of pocket.
+No claim will be filed, and Medicare will not be billed.
 Thus, there are no appeal rights associated with this option.

-|OPTION 3.|| I want the (D)____listed above.
+|I don't want the (D) listed above.
 I understand with this choice I am not responsible for payment, and I cannot appeal to see if Medicare would pay.

 If there are multiple items or services listed in Blank (D) and the beneficiary wants to receive some, but not all of the items or services, the notifier can accommodate this request by using more than one ABN.
 The notifier can furnish an additional ABN listing the items/services the beneficiary wishes to receive with the corresponding option.